SciML/Optimization.jl/docs/src/optimization_packages/multistartoptimization.md

 # MultiStartOptimization.jl
-[`MultistartOptimization`](https://github.com/tpapp/MultistartOptimization.jl) is a is a Julia package implementing a global optimization multistart method which performs local optimization after choosing multiple starting points.
+[`MultistartOptimization`](https://github.com/tpapp/MultistartOptimization.jl) is a Julia package implementing a global optimization multistart method which performs local optimization after choosing multiple starting points.

 `MultistartOptimization` requires both a global and local method to be defined.
 The global multistart method chooses a set of initial starting points from where local the local method starts from.